AnkitBarik/planetMagFields/README.md

 All the Gauss coefficients in the collected data are Schmidt semi-normalized.
 Only the data for Earth uses a Condon-Shortley phase, the others do not.

+# Projections

+By default, the plot function tries to use the Mollweide projection.
+However, using the power of the [cartopy](https://scitools.org.uk/cartopy/docs/latest/) library, any projection from [this list](https://scitools.org.uk/cartopy/docs/latest/crs/projections.html) is supported.
+In the absence of the cartopy library, the 2D plots fall back to the internally written Hammer projection.
+Examples of Jupiter's radial magnetic field at r=0.85 with different projections are shown below:

 # Data sources